 Current assets consist primarily of cash, short term investments, and various accounts receivables.
-The decrease of current assets of \$562,292 in FY 2022 is primarily attributable to write-offs of stale accounts receivable offset by a shift in investment classification from long term to short term.
+The decrease of current assets of \$2,421,073 in FY 2023 is primarily attributable to increased outlay of cash for expenditures resulting in a reduction of cash.

-Net capital assets decreased by \$6,248,658 from fiscal year 2021 to FY 2022, mostly due to depreciation of long-lived assets.
+Net capital assets decreased by \$3,868,395 from FY 2022 to FY 2023, mostly due to depreciation of long-lived assets.

-Noncurrent assets consist of the long-term portion of certain investments and pension assets.
-Edmonds has investments in municipal bonds and government securities and fluctuate between long-term and short-term to secure higher rate of return when purchased.
+Noncurrent assets consist of the long-term portion of certain investments and the long-term portion of lease receivables.
+This category also includes the pension benefit for certain plans.
+Edmonds has investments in municipal bonds and government securities and fluctuate between long-term and short-term to secure a higher rate of return when purchased.

-Deferred outflows (and the related deferred inflow) as of June 30, 2022, represent changes in deferred contributions and changes of assumptions related to the College's pension, Post-Employment Benefits Other Than Pensions (OPEB), and State Board Retirement Plan.
+Deferred outflows (and the related deferred inflows of resources) as of June 30, 2023, represent changes in deferred contributions and changes of assumptions related to the College's pension, Post-Employment Benefits Other Than Pensions (OPEB), and State Board Retirement Plan.
 See footnotes 1, 12, and 13 for discussion of these items and the pension and OPEB liability referred to below.

 Current liabilities include amounts payable to suppliers for goods and services, accrued payroll and related liabilities, the current portion of the Certificate of Participation (COP) debt, and unearned revenue.
 Current liabilities can fluctuate from year to year depending on the timeliness of vendor invoices and resulting vendor payments, especially in the area of capital assets and improvements.
-The increase is mostly the result of the current portion of the OPEB liability.

 Noncurrent liabilities primarily consist of the value of vacation and sick leave earned but not yet used by employees, the long-term portion of Certificates of Participation debt, and the long-term portion of lease liabilities.
-This category also includes the required long-term OPEB liability, and pension liability.
-The decrease in noncurrent liabilities was primarily due to the pension liability, net of current portion, which decreased \$12.6 million over the prior year to a pension asset.
-This decrease was driven by a \$10.3 million increase in deferred inflows for the net difference between projected and actual investment earnings on pension plan investments in the PERS 2/3 pension plan and the revaluation of plan assets.
-See additional details related to required disclosures within Notes 12 and 13.
+This category also includes the long-term OPEB liability, and pension liability.
+The decrease in noncurrent liabilities was primarily due to the OPEB liability, net of current portion, which decreased \$12.5 million over the prior year.
+This decrease was driven by a \$10.4 million increase in deferred inflows for changes in assumptions.
+See additional details related to required disclosures within Note 13.